refinery/refinerycms-blog/readme.md

 # About

 Simple blog engine for [Refinery CMS](http://refinerycms.com).
-It supports posts, categories and comments (with the option of moderation).
+It supports posts, categories and comments.

+Options:

+* Comment moderation
+* [ShareThis.com](http://sharethis.com) support on posts.
+Set your key in Refinery's settings area to enable this.

 # Install